frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

   Customer Due Diligence: Discover the benefits of adopting a risk-based approach
 subtitle: >-
-  Because all customers are different, the verification processes implemented by fintechs and marketplaces must be different from one customer to another.
+  Because all customers are different, the verification processes put in place by fintechs and marketplaces must be different from one customer to another.
   This is what a risk-based approach to customer due diligence (“CDD”) means.
   Discover what is special about it, how you and your customers can benefit from it and how you can implement a risk-based approach with Ondorse.
 date: '2021-12-13'